ujjwalguptaofficial/KeyStore/README.md

 # Overview

 keyStore is a storage library for javascript.
 It saves data in key and value pair in indexedDb.It acts as an alternative of localStorage.

 # Feature

 1. Preserves data type.
 2. No size limitation.
 3. Can save any type of data including object or blob storage.
-4. Asynchronous api
+4. Asynchronous api and sync data.
+It means when you will execute two query together query will be executed one after another.

 # Doc